ReganRyanNZ/songbase/README.md

 - Record "visited" songs (not 30s, just opened), update it with the 30s timer to count as sung
 - Put a history icon on index, perhaps next to book icon, that toggles page to list of songs in order of recently opened

-### Short Song UI

-- Book references and share icon float up with the end of the text, we need a minimum height for the lyrics so it's not so odd

 ### Home and book navigation overlap

 - If pressing the home button takes a second, the user might press it twice... and end up in the book selection page.
 We should block the book navigation for ~500ms after pressing the home navigation